-The procedures described above shall be utilized in all cases where accommodations have been requested by applicants for industry employment and by incumbent workers with respect to hiring, dispatch and promotion within the ADA POLICY ADDENDA
+The procedures described above shall be utilized in all cases where accommodations have been requested by applicants for industry employment and by incumbent workers with respect to hiring, dispatch and promotion within the industry.
+The procedures shall be applied flexibly in accordance with the local port practices with respect to the hiring, dispatch and, where applicable, promotion of workers to the foremen's registration list as they may vary from port to port.

+ADA POLICY

-This policy sets forth the procedure to be used by the Joint Port FLRCs for considering and resolving accommodation requests presented by disabled applicants and employees under the Americans With Disabilities Act and applicable state law.
+This policy sets forth the procedure to be used by the JFLRC for considering and resolving accommodation requests presented by disabled applicants and employees under the Americans With Disabilities Act and applicable state law.
 Nothing in this policy may be construed to require the ILWU and the PMA to provide applicants or employees with particular accommodations or to provide accommodations where, in the opinion of the Committee, none are warranted.
 Nor may this policy be construed as acceptance by the ILWU or the PMA of additional, greater or different legal or financial responsibilities than those which are imposed on them by law for providing accommodations to disabled applicants or employees.

-The procedures set forth in this policy may be flexibly applied by the Joint Port FLRCs in particular cases when, in the judgment of the Joint Port FLRC, the facts and circumstances warrant it.
+The procedures set forth in this policy may be flexibly applied by the JFLRC in particular cases when, in the judgment of the JFLRC, the facts and circumstances warrant it.
 The time lines for accomplishing particular steps of the procedure are intended as guidelines, not strict time limits, which may be extended or waived in appropriate circumstances.
-Failure of the Joint Port FLRC to strictly comply with the time lines shall not constitute a violation of the policy.
+Failure of the JFLRC to strictly comply with the time lines shall not constitute a violation of the policy.